azkiflay/ansible/README.md

 Put another way, to configure the controller connection with the managed hosts using a key-based authentication, the controller's private and public keys must be available at the right places.
 However, before the key-based authentication can be configured, there must be a pre-existing password-based access to the managed hosts from the controller.

 ## Creating public and private keys
 The *ssh-keygen* command is widely used to create the private and public keys for and at the controller.
-For example, the following creates a private and public keys and saves them inside the *~/.ssh* directory.
-The file name of the private key is *ansible_key*, while the public is *ansible_key.pub*.
+For example, the following creates private and public keys and saves them inside the *~/.ssh* directory.
+In this case, the file name of the private key is *ansible_key*, while the public is *ansible_key.pub*.
 While any name can be given for the key pairs, the *ssh-keygen* command provides default names of *id_rsa*, and *id_rsa.pub*, for the private and public keys, respectively.

 ```bash
   ssh-keygen -t rsa -f ~/.ssh/ansible_key